• Incentivising Technology Adoption for Accelerating Change in ATM

 3. Validate the behavioural assumptions of the agent-based model through a set of participatory simulation experiments involving the direct participation of ATM stakeholders.

-4. Demonstrate and evaluate the potential of the newly developed methods and tools through a set of policy assessment exercises that will analyse the impact of a variety of policies and regulatory changes aimed at accelerating technology change in ATM, with particular focus on the distributional effects of the proposed policies across ATM stakeholders and society at large.
+4. Demonstrate and evaluate the potential of the newly developed methods and tools through a set of policy assessment exercises to assess the impact of a variety of policies and regulatory changes aimed at accelerating technology adoption in ATM, with particular focus on the distributional effects of the proposed policies across ATM stakeholders and society at large.

-5. Consolidate the methods, tools and lessons learnt delivered by the project into a coherent policy assessment framework and a set of policy recommendations, and provide guidelines for the future maintenance, evolution and use of the proposed framework.
+5. Consolidate the methods, tools and lessons learnt into a coherent policy assessment framework and a set of policy recommendations, and provide guidelines for the future maintenance, evolution and use of the proposed framework.

-This project has received funding from the SESAR Joint Undertaking (JU) under grant agreement No 893443.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and the SESAR JU members other than the Union. © 2020 ITACA Consortium.
+This project received funding from the SESAR Joint Undertaking (SJU) under grant agreement Nº 893443.
+The SJU receives support from the European Union’s Horizon 2020 Research and Innovation Programme and the SESAR JU members other than the Union.